spurs v leicester city match reports

 24.04.1965 Three goals in each half gave Spurs a big home win over Leicester City in their last match of the season at White Hart Lane.

-Cliff Jones hit a hat-trick, Jimmy Greaves two (one a penalty) and Alan Gilzean got the other goal.
+Cliff Jones hit a hat-trick, Jimmy Greaves notched two goals (one a penalty) and Alan Gilzean got the other goal.

 Teams :